christophihl/startupengineer/content/_courses/soc_an/index.md

 After completing this module, students will be able to:

 * Understand and describe the role of social interactions and networks for the development of specific domains.
-* Gather, prepare and visualize social data.
+* Gather, pre-process and visualize social data.
 * Understand and apply deep learning techniques to text and graph data.
 * Engage in a complex analysis project to deliver concise and actionable insights.